Wormhole Geometries In $f(R,T)$ Gravity: Abstract

 \section{Abstract}

 We study wormhole solutions in the framework of $f(R,T)$ gravity where $R$ is the scalar curvature, and $T$ is the trace of the stress-energy tensor of the matter.
-We show that in this modified gravity scenario, the matter threading the wormhole may satisfy the energy conditions, so it is the effective stress-energy that is responsible for violation of the null energy condition. \begin{description} \item[PACS numbers] 04.50.-h,\, 04.50.kd,04.20.Cv. \item[Key Words] Modified Gravity, Traversable Wormhole, Energy Conditions \end{description}
+We have obtained the shape function of the wormhole by specifying an equation of state for the matter field and imposing the flaring out condition at the throat.
+We show that in this modified gravity scenario, the matter threading the wormhole may satisfy the energy conditions, so it is the effective stress-energy that is responsible for violation of the null energy condition.\\